 home from school, and work almost every evening on the models during the

-week, and on Saturday mornings, we would all board the local bus into Manchester,
+week, and on Saturday mornings, my Brother, Sister and I, would all board the local bus into Manchester,

-to deliver the finished products, all neatly wrapped in brown paper.
+to deliver the finished products, all neatly wrapped in brown paper and string.